/ Article

 3. High Enterprise Cost

-Severity: High With contracts typically starting at $16,000/year and middle tiers reaching $30,000+, the barrier to entry is high for lean PMM teams or mid-market companies.
+Severity: High Because Klue is sold via quote-based annual contracts, the barrier to entry can be high for lean PMM teams or mid-market companies.
 Source: Reddit CI Discussions (December 2024)

 Competitive Positioning Matrix